HeidiBT1/heidithiemann.github.io/_pages/about.md

 Space Outreach
 ======

 Previously, I led [SpaceCareers.uk](https://spacecareers.uk/), the go-to careers resource for the space sector.
 Our work has been recognised by awards from the Prime Minister and BEIS.
-In 2022 I founded Space Camp Cornwall, I'm a Senior Mentor at [Space School UK](http://spaceschool.co.uk/), and I'm involved in many other STEM outreach, engagement, and careers programmes.
+In 2022 I founded Space Camp Cornwall, previously I was a Senior Mentor at [Space School UK](http://spaceschool.co.uk/), and I'm involved in many other STEM outreach, engagement, and careers programmes.

 I've only come to your website to find out about a career in space
 ======